heintayzar-hm/FilmFrenzy/README.md

 > Write a message to encourage readers to support your project

-If you like this project...
+If you like this project and would like to have us contribute to your project, kindly shoot us a message to our individual handles above.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>